 Modern research demonstrates that hibiscus is enriched with antioxidants, vitamin C, linolenic acid, flavonoids, anthocyanins, malic acid and pectin.
 This proves their medicinal values as described in the ancient Ayurveda texts.

-Qualities Of Hibiscus (Japa Pushpa) According To Ayurveda
+Ayurvedic Qualities And Benefits Of Hibiscus (Japa Pushpa)

 The taste of hibiscus flowers is madhura (sweet) and kashayam (astringent).
 It is cold in potency and has the ability to reduce aggravated Kapha and Pitta.